shigenobu/OrangeCabinet/README.md

 * Callback for 'Incoming'(received), 'Timeout'(timeout), 'Shutdown'(shutdown).
 * Can store user value in remote.
 * Check timeout at regular intervals by last receive time.
+* Client bind too, not connect.
+So, previously known client port.

 ## how to use